neulab/awesome-align/README.md

     --eval_data_file=$EVAL_FILE \
 ```

 If you want high alignment recalls, you can turn on the `--train_co` option, but note that the alignment precisions may drop.
-You can set `--cache_dir` to specify where you want to download/load multilingual BERT.
+You can set `--cache_dir` to specify where you want to cache multilingual BERT.

 ### Model performance